Rep. George Santos won't seek reelection after scathing ethics report cites evidence of lawbreaking

-WASHINGTON (AP) — The House Ethics committee in a scathing report Thursday said it has amassed "overwhelming evidence" of lawbreaking by Rep. George Santos of New York that has been sent to the Justice Department, concluding flatly that the Republican "cannot be trusted" after a monthslong investigation into his conduct.
+WASHINGTON (AP) — The House Ethics committee in a scathing report Thursday said it has amassed "overwhelming evidence" of lawbreaking by Republican Rep. George Santos of New York that has been sent to the Justice Department, concluding flatly that he "cannot be trusted" after a monthslong investigation into his conduct.

-Shortly after the panel's report was released, Santos blasted it as a “politicized smear” in a tweet on X but said that he would not be seeking reelection to a second term.
+Shortly after the panel's report was released, Santos blasted it in a tweet on X as a “politicized smear” but said he would not be seeking reelection to a second term.
+He gave no indication he would step aside before his term ends next year, vowing to pursue his “conservative values in my remaining time in Congress.”

+But a renewed effort to expel him from the House was quickly launched.
+The House could vote on his expulsion as soon as it returns from the Thanksgiving holiday later this month.

 The panel said that Santos knowingly caused his campaign committee to file false or incomplete reports with the Federal Election Commission; used campaign funds for personal purposes; and engaged in violations of the Ethics in Government Act as it relates to financial disclosure statements filed with the House.